Impact

 Affected Systems

 Any Linux distribution running a kernel that contains the buggy drm/xe/dma-buf code before the commit that reorders the allocation and attachment steps.
-Systems that employ AMD GPU drivers (amdgpu) or other drivers interacting with the DRM Xe module are potentially affected.
+Systems) or other drivers interacting with the DRM Xe module are potentially affected.

 Risk and Exploitability

-The CVSS score is not provided.
-No publicly available exploitation data is listed and the vulnerability is not in CISA’s KEV catalog.
+1% indicates an extremely low probability of exploitation, and no publicly available exploitation data is listed; the vulnerability is not in CISA’s KEV catalog.
 Exploitation would require influence over the GPU driver or triggering a race condition in the kernel.
 Based on the description, it is inferred that a local attacker could potentially trigger this bug, but no remote exploitation path is documented.
-The primary impact is a kernel crash leading to denial‑of‑service; no additional privilege escalation is specified in the official description.
+The primary impact is a kernel crash resulting in denial‑of‑service; no additional privilege escalation is specified in the official description.

 OpenCVE Enrichment